 Years 10-11 pupils study the Edexcel GCSE Business course.
 In Year 10, pupils are introduced to starting up a business, which includes key aspects of marketing, finance, human resources, meeting customer needs, and the wider economic context within which start-up businesses operate.
 In Year 11, pupils focus on issues affecting the development of existing businesses.

-Design & Technology is taught in all form groups at Key Stage 3 and is an option subject at GCSE.
-At GCSE, pupils are entered for AQA Design and Technology.
+Design & Technology is taught in all form groups at Key Stage 3 and is an option subject at GCSE and A-level.
+At GCSE, pupils are entered for AQA Design and Technology and for A-level, students are entered for Edexcel Product Design.
 Class sizes are generally small.

-Pupils enjoy three purpose built rooms; the Design Studio is equipped with 13 computers running industry standard design software ‘Solidworks’ along with Adobe’s and Microsoft’s creative suite of software; Photoshop, Illustrator, PowerPoint, Word etc and 2D vector software.
+Pupils enjoy three purpose built rooms; the Design Studio is equipped with 20 laptops running industry standard design software ‘Solidworks’ along with Adobe’s and Microsoft’s creative suite of software; Photoshop, Illustrator, PowerPoint, Word etc and 2D vector software.
 All computers are linked to the room’s A3 printer.
 Teachers have the ability to teach wirelessly with their iPads in the Design Studio thanks to the AppleTV connected to the projector.
-Pupils also have access to five laptops which are equipped with the same software as the main computers.
+Sixth form students have access to their own Design Studio which has 7 computers that are equipped with the same software as the laptops.

 The Prototype workshop is equipped with a laser cutter, 3D printer, milling machines, metal and wood turning lathes and forge, along with other machines facilitating work in various materials including wood, metal, plastics, and fibreglass.